Volunteer Opportunities

 crossroadscommunityfoodnetwork.org

-CCFN is dedicated to promoting food access, food entrepreneurship, and healthy food choices in Maryland’s Takoma/Langley Crossroads, a vibrant immigrant community with disproportionate rates of poverty and food insecurity.
+CCFN is dedicated to health- and wealth-building in Maryland’s Takoma/Langley Crossroads, a vibrant immigrant community with disproportionate rates of poverty and food insecurity.

 Key programs are: